DMR-Database/database-beta/README.md

 <hr>
 <b>Add our database to your Pi-Star?</b><br>
 <br>
-If you want to add our Database support to your Pi-Star, just follow this howto, execute the following commands in a ssh session with your Pi-Star.
+If you want to add our Database support to your Pi-Star, just follow this howto.
+<br>Execute the following commands in a ssh session with your Pi-Star.
 <ul><li>rpi-rw
 <li>vi /usr/local/sbin/HostFilesUpdate.sh
 </ul></li>